-- a) Admission to the examination in any module takes place by obtaining a proof of participation (Academic Rule 2.4.2). - b) A proof of participation that grants admission to the examination will only be issued after a student has, to the satisfaction of the school director in consultation with the subject group chairperson, complied with the requirements of the specific proof of participation as set out in the study quide of the relevant module. - c) In order to be admitted to the examination (the final assessment) in a module, a student must obtain the minimum participation mark of 35% for a first year module and 40% for modules at higher levels.
+- Admission to the examination in any module takes place by obtaining a proof of participation (Academic Rule 2.4.2). - b) A proof of participation that grants admission to the examination will only be issued after a student has, to the satisfaction of the school director in consultation with the subject group chairperson, complied with the requirements of the specific proof of participation as set out in the study guide of the relevant module. - c) In order to be admitted to the examination (the final assessment) in a module, a student must obtain the minimum participation mark of 35% for a first year module and 40% for modules at higher levels. - d) For IURI modules the minimum participation mark of 35% for a first year module is only applicable to modules offered in the first Semester. - e) If a student was ill or unable to do formative assessment or could not participate in teaching- and learning activities to accumulate a participation mark, the student may be refused to write an examination and he/she will be required to repeat the module. - f) Apologies for not participating in formative assessment (e.g. medical certificates) must be submitted by the student to the lecturer concerned within 7 days after each scheduled assessment and alternative arrangements must be made with the lecturer - g) All students are required to attend all the classes for Law modules for the entire duration of the enrollment for the qualification.
+A student may be refused admission to the examination if he/she does not meet the requirements for class attendance.